 All aspects of health are essential to a good school year

-To help you be and do your best, we offer this guide to wellness.
-It features stories from our archives on dealing with anxiety, reshaping perspectives, taking care of your body so that it can properly take care of your mind, and more.
+To help you be and do your best, check out this guide to wellness.
+It features stories from our archives on dealing with anxiety, reshaping perspectives, taking care of your body so that it can take care of your mind, and more.
 Many of them also have links to invaluable services at NAIT.
 Don't miss out!

-In the meantime, have an awesome, productive year – just be sure to look after yourself as you go.
+Have an awesome, productive year – just be sure to look after yourself along the way.

 1. Take these 6 steps to stay positive

-Being negative is natural – expecting the worst is an evolutionary mechanism that helps us anticipate threats and survive them.
-But staying in that state isn't much fun, nor is it healthy.
-Here, Personal Fitness Trainer chair Kate Andrews offers six ways to change your perspective.
+Being negative is natural – it helps us anticipate threats and deal with them.
+But staying in that state isn't much fun, or healthy.
+Here, Personal Fitness Trainer chair Kathrine Andrews offers six ways to change your perspective.
 Feel your feelings, but also pause to consider what's causing them and how those causes might be seen in a more positive light.

 2. Try to exercise

-We've all heard about the postive mental health effects of a good workout.
+A good workout can also boost your mental health.
 But not everyone has time to hit the gym.
-You don't need to!
-From trainer Brittany Uchach (Personal Fitness Trainer ’05), here's a total body workout involving no equipment that you can do at home.
-Pause to break a sweat and you just might find that you return to your studies refreshed.
+Don't worry!
+From trainer Brittany Uchach (Personal Fitness Trainer ’05), here's a total body home workout involving no equipment.
+Pause to break a sweat and return to your studies refreshed.

 No one is at their best if they're not eating well.
 Cheap snacks and heavily processed foods aren't going to cut it.
-From Rylan Krause (Cook ’12), executive chef at Ernest’s Dining Room, NAIT's on-campus restaurant, here are six tips on cooking, shopping and sharing that will provide you with plenty of food for thought.
+From chef Rylan Krause (Cook ’12), here are six tips on cooking, shopping and sharing that will provide you with plenty of food for thought.

 If you're a student, chances are you have student debt.
-It's no small thing, but it's also not a burden that has to weigh you down long after you graduate.
+It's no small thing, but it's also not a burden that has to weigh on you forever.
 JR Shaw School of Business Accounting instructor Stacey Cooper has tips on how to come to peace with your loans, not make things worse and, eventually, repay them.

 Yoga instructor Amanda Bell-Tardif (Personal Fitness Trainer ’09) starts and ends her day with 15 minutes of sitting and focusing on her breathing and how her body feels.
-That's it – and it changed her life.
-Maybe it can help you get through tough times that might come.
-Better yet, it's could be a way to boost your mental health everyday, making hard ones better and good ones great.
-Here are her tips.
+It changed her life.
+Want to see what it might do for yours?
+Here are her her tips.

 7. Sleep better in six steps

 Sleeping better makes us better at being awake.
-We're not going to tell you that you need you a solid eight hours a night (well, if you can you should).
+We're not going to nag you about getting a solid eight hours a night (even if you should).
 But a NAIT counsellor has ideas on how to make the most of the hours you get.
 Get into the right frame of mind, don't try too hard and never take a certain something into the bedroom.
 Rest assured, these tips will help.

 8. Remember that it's OK not to be OK